In all the years we have spent in the education industry, A Team Tuition and its team have absolutely never met the same student twice.

 Now, I can hear you asking why I mention this failure when our company uses this method.
 It’s an easy question to answer:

 Just like we took education systems and developed them to actually effectively teach students, we took the bare bones of the VAK method and took it multiple steps it further.
 We not only work on developing a student’s dominant languages, but we help them grow in their weaker languages as well, allowing them to learn in ANY environment.
-The practices that our A Team Tuition tutors use to tailor learning to a learning language is not only effective, but genuinely aimed to be fun and exciting for students.
+The practices that our A Team Tuition tutors use to tailor learning to different learning styles is not only effective, but genuinely aimed to be fun and exciting for students.

 Now, stick with me for a bit.
 The science behind learning styles can seem quite confusing, but it’s genuinely very simple.
 It’s easy to understand if you think of it as the preferred way an individual (in our case, a student) absorbs and interacts with their environment.